 I absolutely loved the colorful and quirky Galeria Frank Krüger, though many others are also worth visiting, including Soho Gallery, Galeria K, and AHOY!
 Art Gallery Palma.

-What used to be the old fisherman’s quarter is now considered the Soho of Palma, boasting colorful houses, cozy breakfast and brunch spots, international-cuisine restaurants, designer boutiques, vintage shops, trendy bars, and even a 100-year-old indoor market.
+What used to be the old fisherman’s quarter is now considered the Soho of Palma with its colorful houses, cozy breakfast and brunch spots, international-cuisine restaurants, designer boutiques, vintage shops, trendy bars, and even a 100-year-old indoor market (Mercat de Santa Catalina, which I already mentioned).

 It’s such a fun neighborhood to explore on foot and definitely a great place for a fun night out in Palma de Mallorca.